Flexible Spending Account (FSA) Benefits From Paychex

 When Do You Need To Pick the Carryover or Grace Period Option?

-Both options are intended to reduce "wasteful" end-of-year spending as employees hurry to spend their FSA accounts rather than lose the money.
-Employers are not required to offer either option, in which case the "use it or lose it" rule will still apply.
-But if you do choose to offer one of these options to your workforce, you must pick only one, as employers cannot allow employees both a carryover and a grace period for their health FSA.
-You may wish to review any available data on current FSA utilization before deciding which option would work best for your company's workforce.
+Both options are intended to reduce “wasteful” end-of-year spending as employees hurry to spend their health care or limited purpose FSA accounts rather than lose the money.
+Employers are not required to offer either option, in which case the “use it or lose it” rule will still apply.
+But if you offer one of these options to your workforce, you must pick only one, as employers cannot allow employees both a carryover and a grace period for the health or limited purpose FSA.
+You may wish to review any available data on current FSA utilization before deciding which option would work best for your company’s workforce.
 Once you make your selection, notify employees as soon as possible to give them enough time to make an account selection and adjust their medical spending as needed.

 -